 Academic freedom and university autonomy are under growing threat in Latin America.
 Educators — from both basic and higher education — have been subjected to persecution, harassment, and violence due to their pedagogical and scientific work, as well as their defense of human rights and democracy.

-In this context, the Coalition for Academic Freedom in the Americas (CAFA) will launch, on October 1, 2025, the document “Guidelines for Policies and Actions to Support Educators at Risk in Latin America”, prepared by researchers Amanda Mendonça and Pamella Passos.
+In this context, the Coalition for Academic Freedom in the Americas (CAFA) launched, on October 1, 2025, the document “Guidelines for Policies and Actions to Support Educators at Risk in Latin America,” prepared by researchers Amanda Mendonça and Pamella Passos.

-The launch will take place at the headquarters of the National Confederation of Education Workers (CNTE) in Brasília (Brazil).
-Its purpose is to disseminate the Guidelines, foster regional dialogue on experiences and challenges in supporting educators, and mobilize concrete commitments from academic institutions, regional networks, and international organizations.
+The launch took place at the headquarters of the National Confederation of Education Workers (CNTE) in Brasília (Brazil).
+Its purpose was to disseminate the Guidelines, fostered regional dialogue on experiences and challenges in supporting educators, and mobilized concrete commitments from academic institutions, regional networks, and international organizations.

 Program